Unsupervised anomaly detection in MeV ultrafast electron diffraction: Experiments

 \subsection{Training and test of the autoencoder}

-The autoencoder has been trained with $6537$ tiles corresponding to 100 images.
+{\ Training is performed using 100 training images (resulting in 5492 tiles) and 30 validation images (1520 tiles).
+The batch size is 32 tiles, which, given the current tiling parameters, corresponds to batches of 172 tiles.
+The training algorithm is the standard Adam with MMSE criterion.
+The training parameters are: $\mu=0.01$, and 10 training epochs.
+The total training time was of less than 2 minutes.
 The machine is agnostic about which images are faulty.
-The training algorithm is the standard Adam with MMSE criterion.
-The training parameters are: $\mu=0.01$, batch size equal to 32, and 10 training epochs.
-The total training time was of 17 minutes.
-An example of the reconstruction for 10 arbitrary normal tiles of an image is shown in Fig. \ref{fig:reconstruction_example}
+The mean and standard deviation of the training images are computed, and then training and validation (and later test) images are normalized with these parameters.
+No further preprocessing is applied to the images.

+After each epoch, we evaluate performance on the 30 validation images.
+We observe that the validation error does not change significantly after 10 epochs; however, a more rigorous stopping strategy should rely on an explicit criterion as early stopping when the validation error reaches a minimum within a specified tolerance, or stopping upon detection of overfitting (i.e., when the validation error begins to increase).}

-During the test, each image is segmented in tiles, and passed to the autoencoder.
+During the test, each image is segmented in tiles, {\ without discarding the ones not showing Bragg peaks}, and passed to the autoencoder.
 The mean squared error is computed across all pixels of all tiles of the image.
+An example of the reconstruction for 10 arbitrary normal tiles of an image is shown in Fig. \ref{fig:reconstruction_example}, {\ where the original and reconstructed features are shown in pixel coordinates}.

 The CAE was tested with the available 1521 images (including the training ones), of which 615 (40.4\%) of them were faulty images, and 906 were normal.
 The total number of analyzed tiles is about $10^5$.
 The total test time was of 24 minutes, corresponding roughly to 1 second per image.
 This includes the image loading from the hard drive, which took most of the processing time.
-The logarithm of the MSE across all pixels of each tested image can be seen in Fig. \ref{fig:hist}.